DeeptiAmmanagi/cod-return-risk-scorer/README.md

 ---

-## What broke, and how we found and fixed it
+## What broke, and how I found and fixed it

-We deliberately stress-tested the system (`src/stress_test.py`) with edge cases rather than waiting to find bugs by accident: a brand-new customer with a brand-new pincode, an unseen item category, boundary discount values, a missing required field, and — critically — an order value far outside anything seen in training (₹2,50,000 against a training max of ~₹15,000).
+I deliberately stress-tested the system (`src/stress_test.py`) with edge cases rather than waiting to find bugs by accident: a brand-new customer with a brand-new pincode, an unseen item category, boundary discount values, a missing required field, and — critically — an order value far outside anything seen in training (₹2,50,000 against a training max of ~₹15,000).

 That last case looked fine at first glance (the model returned tier="low", implying "safe") but the raw probability was **5.8 × 10⁻²⁷** — not genuinely confident, but a StandardScaler wildly extrapolating on an input it had never seen anything like.
 Left unfixed, the system would have auto-approved an obviously anomalous order with entirely unjustified confidence — a silent failure that looks correct but isn't, which is worse than a loud crash.